 Why Work With Tarot Cards

-Witch or not, I believe everyone can benefit from tarot cards.
-They help develop intuition, examine underlying issues, and serve as guidance tools.
-I personally see tarot reading as a therapy session.
+In general, I like to see tarot reading as a therapy session.
 A session to question myself, understand how I am feeling, and learn how to process some life events.
 Tarot reading might help you feel more grounded, expansive, connected, and intuitive.
-I see them as more than a divination medium.
+They are truly more than a divination medium.

-A second way to draw tarot cards is the three-card spread.
-As you may notice from the examples below, the most popular way to use tarot cards is to pick three cards and ask three questions.
+Both times, I only draw one card because that’s how I prefer to work but a second way to draw tarot cards is the three-card spread.
+So, to pick three cards and ask three questions.
 Depending on your question, each card can represent anything; Past, present, future; You, relationship, partner; Mind, body, spirit; Strenght, weakness, advice.

 A third popular way to read tarot cards is through the yearly spread.
 For this method, you draw 12 cards, each representing either a month of the year or an aspect of the year that you want to focus on, such as relationships, career, health, and so on.